-Figure 2: a) Scores for each cluster analysis of observational data in the North Atlantic for k = 2, k = 3, k = 4, where k is the predetermined number of clusters. b) Average scores for each cluster analysis with increasing k, normalized by the number of clusters k.
+Figure 3: a) Scores for each cluster analysis of observational data in the North Atlantic for k = 2, k = 3, k = 4, where cluster k is the predetermined number of clusters and each bar represents the score per 2D histogram. b) Average scores for each cluster analysis with increasing k, from k=2,…,12, normalized by the number of clusters k.